 Joe received his bachelors, masters, and doctorate degrees in Mechanical Engineering from Virginia Tech where he focused his research on robotics and measurement uncertainty.
 He is one of the founders of New River Kinematics, now part of Hexagon AB, where he serves as a Chief Technology Officer for the Metrology Software Product Line.
 Joe lives in Williamsburg, VA with his wife and three children.
 Joe served ten years on the Providence Classical School (PCS) board where he worked to develop the Rhetoric school for PCS.
 Joe became acquainted with CiRCE when Andrew came for teacher/board training many years ago.
 Joe currently serves on the board at CiRCE and is trying to keep up with all the talk of classical literature from which engineers are typically sheltered.

-Greg lives with his wife Julann in Tampa, where they home school their three children, Sydney, Luke, and Rebecca; and where they attend St. Mary’s Episcopal Church.
-Greg grew up in Tampa, graduated from the University of South Florida with Accounting and Finance degrees, and has worked in the insurance industry for the past twenty-seven years.
-He currently serves as board chair where he provides oversight and direction for the CiRCE Institute.
+Greg lives with his wife Julann in Tampa, where they home schooled their three children, Sydney, Luke, and Rebecca; and attend Epiphany of our Lord Catholic Church.
+Greg grew up in Tampa, graduated from the University of South Florida with Accounting and Finance degrees, and has worked in the insurance industry for the past forty years.
 Greg believes that the public and private education system in our country are broken and that we need to return to our theological roots, remembering that God is the creator of all things and that through the study of the historical (classical) writers we can come to know God and how best to serve Him.